inchworks/picinch/docs/competition.md

 **signupPage** Content shown to friends (judges) and members (managers) when they sign-up.

-**siteStyle** Link to the site stylesheet.
-The default gallery style is deliberately plain, and a more lively appearance will probably be needed for a competition.
-(See `site-04.css` for an example.)

 (See `site.partial.tmpl` for an example of competition customisation.)

 These templates customise the competition entry form: